dougalrm/aider-patterns-wow/data/docs/what_we_mean_by_patterns.md

 #  - keyword1
 #  - keyword2
 #  - keyword3
-description: Discover the importance of 'Ways of Working' patterns as part of the Common Delivery Framework.
+description: Discover the importance of 'Ways of Working' patterns.
 These patterns serve as practical, repeatable solutions to improve team practices and processes.
 Categorized into mandatory, highly recommended, and recommended, they guide teams in enhancing productivity and problem-solving across various domains like delivery, product, and engineering.
 #tags:
 #  - tag1
 #  - tag2